 What's the Difference Between Deductions and Withholding?

 Withholding is a term used for federal or state taxes, like income tax and FICA taxes, that are taken from employee pay.
-Deductions are for other amounts which can be taken from an employee's paycheck, like retirement benefits, health care costs, or special funds and donations.
+Deductions are for other amounts that can be taken from an employee's paycheck, like retirement benefits, health care costs, or special funds and donations.

-Use Gross Pay for All Calculations
+Start with Gross Pay for All Calculations

 Gross pay is the amount of employee pay for the payroll period.
 When you calculate the amounts of withholding and deductions, you must use the employee's gross pay amount for each calculation.
 The calculations are not progressive, with lesser and lesser amounts being used for the calculations.
 See the detailed calculation example below for more information on how this works.